Rfam/rfam-docs/docs/source/faq.rst

 along with some description of how covariance models work for RNA sequence analysis.
 Background and theory can also be found in the excellent book `Biological Sequence Analysis <http://eddylab.org/cupbook.html>`_ by Richard Durbin, Sean Eddy, Anders Krogh, and Graeme Mitchison (Cambridge University Press, 1998).
-For more references see :ref:`Citing Rfam`.
+For more references see :ref:`citing-rfam:Citing Rfam`.

 Searching
 ---------